-In this paper we will extend their results to spatially and temporally inhomogeneous boundary conditions: $k_1, k_2\not\equiv const.$.
-Our boundary conditions mean that the contact angles between the curve (the graph of the solution) and the boundaries of the sector domain depend on the spatial and temporal environment.
-Clearly, selfsimilar functions like $\sqrt{2t}\; \varphi(x/\sqrt{2t})$ or $\sqrt{2(T-t)}\; \psi\left( x/ \sqrt{2(T-t)} \right)$ is no longer a solution of \eqref{prob}.
-We have to adopt new concepts for the analogue of selfsimilar solutions.
-Our results in this paper show that problem \eqref{prob} has a unique expanding solution which is selfsimilar at discrete times if $k_1, k_2$ have special \lq\lq similarity" (see \eqref{cond:k}) and if $\min k_1 +\min k_2 >0$.
-On the other hand, problem \eqref{prob} has a shrinking solution which is selfsimilar at discrete times if $k_1, k_2$ have special \lq\lq similarity" (see \eqref{cond:k-shrink}) and if $\max k_1 +\max k_2 <0$.
+Problem \eqref{prob0} arises in the model of flame propagation in combustion theory.
+It also arises in the study of the motion of interface moving with curvature in which the studied problem is confined in the conical region bounded by two straight lines and the interface has prescribed touching angles with these two straight lines (cf. \cite{CGK, CGuo, CGL, GGH, GH, GK, Koh} etc.).
+In this paper we will consider a more general problem \eqref{prob}.
+In this new problem, the boundary conditions are spatially and temporally inhomogeneous, which mean that the touching angles between the interface and the boundaries of the sector domain depend on the spatial and temporal variables.
+Clearly, self-similar functions like $\sqrt{2t}\; \varphi(x/\sqrt{2t})$ or $\sqrt{2(T-t)}\; \psi\big( x/ \sqrt{2(T-t)} \big)$ is no longer a solution of \eqref{prob}.
+We have to adopt new concepts for the analogue of self-similar solutions.
+Our results in this paper show that problem \eqref{prob} has an expanding solution which is self-similar at discrete times if $k_1, k_2$ have some special \lq\lq self-similarity" (see \eqref{cond:k} below) and if $\min k_1 +\min k_2 >0$.
+On the other hand, problem \eqref{prob} has a shrinking solution which is self-similar at discrete times if $k_1, k_2$ have some special \lq\lq self-similarity" (see \eqref{cond:k-shrink} or \eqref{cond:k-shrink-equi} below) and if $\max k_1 +\max k_2 <0$.